-- 1. Click Add - 2.
-Set Alarm information (type, name, description and level) - 3.
-Set Alarm threshold - For Syslogs, threshold is based on source IP, severity, facility and message content For SNMP traps, threshold is based on source IP, SNMP trap OID and variable bindings. - It is possible to combine more threshold criteria.
+Common settings for both types of alarm are name, description and alarm level.
+For Syslogs, condition is based on source IP, severity, facility and message content.
+For SNMP traps, condition is based on source IP, SNMP Trap OID and variable bindings.